-1. Introduction-the motivation for using the quadrature method of moments
+1 Introduction - the motivation for using the quadrature method of moments

 Many processes in nature and industry involve particles.
 There are several ways for the numerical simulation of such processes.
 An individual modeling of the particles results generally in very complicated algorithms whose applicability is often restricted to a moderate number of particles.
 However, the behavior of individual particles is often not of interest in applications, but instead the average behavior of the particles.
 An approach with this objective consists in modeling the particles by a function called particle size distribution (PSD).
-This approach leads to so-called population balance systems that are often used as model, e.g., in chemical engineering (Ramkrishna, 2000) or in cloud physics (Rogers and Yau, 1996).
+This approach leads to so-called population balance systems, that are often used as model, e.g., in chemical engineering [20] or in cloud physics [21].

 However, the numerical simulation of population balance systems is still challenging since the PSD f depends not only on time and space but also on properties of the particles, the so-called internal coordinates.
-Let us consider a model for a particulate process that takes into account the flow field (Navier-Stokes equations), balance laws for scalar quantities like energy or concentrations (system of scalar convection-diffusion equations), and an equation for the PSD, e.g., like in Hackbusch et al. (in press).
+Let us consider a model for a particulate process that takes into account the flow field (Navier-Stokes equations), balance laws for scalar quantities like energy or concentrations (system of scalar convection-diffusion equations), and an equation for the PSD, e.g. like in [8].
 Then, the flow field, energy, and concentrations depend on time and on the three-dimensional spatial coordinate, whereas the PSD depends additionally on the internal coordinate.
 After having discretized these equations in time, one has to solve in each discrete time equations for the flow field, energy, and concentrations that depend only on the spatial coordinate, while the equation for the PSD depends additionally on the internal coordinate.
 Hence, this equation is defined in a domain which is at least four-dimensional.
 In applications, currently the case of one internal coordinate (uni-variate PSD) is considered most often.
 This case will be studied in this note.
-A typical equation for f has the form, e.g., see Nayak et al. (2011):
+A typical equation for f has the form, e.g., see [17]